davidmorrill/file_browser/README.md

   located in the file system directory hierarchies exposed by the web server's REST API.

-Some screen shots of the web app running under Dartium are show below:
+Some annotated screen shots of the web app running under Dartium are shown
+below:

 ![File Browser 1](https://cloud.githubusercontent.com/assets/213759/4261801/da0a45ae-3b7e-11e4-9a3b-3c2026c8d10f.png)